guilhermesilveira/generativemagic/README.md

 - parametrized inputs can guarantee deterministic output even in random selections
 - picking up packets of cards can be controlled instead of randomized

-Parametric design rules can be used to generate simple rules and complex effects.
+Parametric design rules can be used to generate simple rules and complex effects with the help of constraint programming.

-## Where is the human-readable routine description for each magic effect?
+### Where is the human-readable routine description for each magic effect?

 Most of the routine description for magic effects are in their respective books, dvds etc.

-## What do I need to do after I generate a new effect, routine etc with Generative Magic?

-- Let us know about your creation, we would be very happy to see it being used by more and more artists
-- Remember to give credit to Generative Magic, as you would do with any other magician.
-- Contribute with your code, customization etc, if possible

 ## Why make its code public?